 Submission by a nominating authority of an applicant's name as a nominee for consideration for appointment to the U.S. Merchant Marine Academy.
 An applicant must be a resident of the state or territory of the nominating authority.
-Students are encouraged to apply to the Academy before or while their nomination is being processed.
+Students must submit part 1 to the Academy before their nomination can be processed.

 A nominee whose name has been recorded as an official candidate and who has applied to the Academy.

 A candidate who meets the minimum requirements on the standardized entrance examinations and fulfills the other criteria for appointment.

 A candidate who has been found scholastically qualified and who will be admitted to the Academy contingent upon the completion of prescribed medical, security and midshipman, USNR, MMR program requirements.

 A scholastically qualified candidate who replaces principal candidates who decline or fail to qualify for a final appointment, or do not meet the requirements of the midshipman, USNR, MMR program.